estuaryoss/estuary-discovery/README.md

 Use cases:
-1. Useful for estuary-viewer frontend app.
+1. Estuary-viewer stats.
-2. Useful for rapid listing of estuary services in production/your environment.
+2. Rapid listing of apps registered with Eureka.
+3. Integrations

 ## Service run
 ##### Using docker compose